 1957 – John and Paul meet, and George joins The Quarrymen

-1958 – The Quarry Men make a record, and John’s mother is killed
+1958 – The Quarry Men make a record; An off-duty policeman kills Julia, John Lennon’s mother

 1959 – The Quarrymen open The Casbah Coffee Club